5 reasons our startup is tackling SaaS security

 These tools are where companies place their most critical assets, too.
 It’s where they manage customer data.
 It’s where they strategize and store their intellectual property.
 In some cases, it’s also where they broker access to other tools and systems they use.

 As a result of this increasing reliance, there is no shortage of avenues for security-related compromises to occur, and it’s only getting worse, too.
+To develop a preventative care approach to security threats, teams need to have a tool that provides birds-eye view of all potential security issues in their SaaS applications.

 2. SaaS security is a new responsibility for IT & security teams